StHack/sthack.github.io/index.md

 #     details: Lorem ipsum dolor sit amet, consectetur adipiscing elit
 ---

-‍Sthack was first held in 2011.
+Sthack was first held in 2011.
 The event takes place in Bordeaux and was first an overnight security contest.
 It was born from the desire of its founders to have a local CTF and to combine security and epicurean lifestyle.

 It now provides 24 hours of an interesting atmosphere for open discussions about security with speakers from all around the world.